unsigend/collection/doc/src/content/docs/algorithms/sort.md

 Different algorithms are optimized for different scenarios:

 -   **Small arrays:** Simple algorithms like insertion sort may be faster due to low overhead
--   **Large arrays:** More complex algorithms like quicksort or mergesort typically perform better
+-   **Large arrays:** More complex algorithms like quicksort or merge sort typically perform better
 -   **Partially sorted data:** Adaptive algorithms can take advantage of existing order
 -   **Stability requirements:** Choose a stable algorithm if relative order of equal elements matters
 -   **Worst-case guarantees:** Some algorithms provide guaranteed worst-case performance bounds